audioclassify/CedarAlert/README.md

 As stated above, this DIY application is provided as a free open source codebase as a courtesy without any promise of support nor guarantee of any kind, and was tested on two dfferent Ubuntu 22.04.4 X86_64 desktop computers.

 When time permits, support questions will be answered.
-Questions pertaining to OS versions other than Ubuntu 22.04.4 may be difficult to answer.
+Questions pertaining to OS versions other than Ubuntu 22.04.4 may be impractical to answer.

 Please provide your feedback and help answer questions in the Issues section.